Entry Requirements & Visas

 Footwear Strategy

-Choose flip-flops or sandals for easy temple removal and beach walking, paired with sturdy hiking shoes for trails in Khao Yai National Park or urban sneakers for Bangkok's bustling streets.
+Choose comfortable flip-flops or sandals for easy temple shoe removal (you'll remove shoes dozens of times daily) and beach walking, paired with sturdy hiking shoes for trails in Khao Yai or Doi Inthanon, or supportive sneakers for Bangkok's long walking distances.

-Waterproof options are essential for rainy season floods or island hopping; break in shoes before travel to avoid blisters during long days of sightseeing and ferry rides.
+Waterproof sandals essential for rainy season (June-October) floods or island boat transfers - break in all shoes before travel to avoid painful blisters during multi-day explorations.

 🧴

-Include travel-sized biodegradable toiletries, aloe vera gel for sunburn relief, lip balm with SPF, and a compact umbrella or poncho for tropical downpours that can last hours.
+Include travel-sized biodegradable toiletries (shampoo, soap), aloe vera gel for sunburn relief, lip balm with SPF 30+, and compact umbrella or poncho for tropical downpours that can last 30-120 minutes during monsoon season.

-Pack wet wipes for hygiene on overnight buses, and consider electrolyte packets to combat dehydration from heat and spicy Thai cuisine during multi-destination itineraries.
+Pack wet wipes for hygiene on overnight buses/trains, electrolyte packets (or buy Sponsor sports drink locally) to combat dehydration from heat and spicy Thai cuisine, and menstrual products (tampons less common than pads in Thailand).

 When to Visit Thailand